Home Android - Escalating a WebView Intent Injection

-The primitive is the same.
-The escalation is not.
-In this post I want to walk through three distinct bounty-worthy escalations from the same exported-activity-plus-WebView shape, and the order I work through them when I see one on a target.
+In this post I want to walk through three distinct escalations from the same exported activity + webview approach, and the order I work through them on a pentest when/if/rarely I find one.

 Briefly: most apps share their HTTP cookie jar between the in-app WebView and the app’s own networking layer.
 When the WebView loads your attacker URL, the GET request goes out with the user’s authenticated cookies in the header.
 Point the URL at a Burp Collaborator host and the cookie lands in your logs.